-Brodie was a fourth-round pick (114th overall) by Calgary in 2008 and the 29-year-old has spent his entire 10-year NHL career with the Flames.
+Brodie was a fourth-round pick (114 overall) by the Calgary Flames in 2008.
+The 30-year-old has spent his entire 10-year NHL career with the Flames.
 He has a reputation as a versatile and swift-skating blueliner who can impact a game at both ends of the ice.
 He has been criticized for certain defensive shortcomings (like too many turnovers), yet he is often utilized in difficult defensive situations and is usually matched up against the opposition’s top line, while also playing both on the power play and penalty kill.
-His play hasn’t always been perfect, but it has been productive
+His play hasn’t always been perfect, but is has been productive.

 Brodie ranks fourth overall on the Flames’ franchise defensive list in games played (634), fifth in assists (218) and fifth in points (266).
 He also has 48 career goals, good for eighth all-time among Calgary defensemen.As it turns out, the 2020 Stanley Cup Playoffs were the last time we will see Brodie in a Flames jersey, at least for the time being.
 The veteran rearguard recently signed a four-year, $20 million deal with the Toronto Maple Leafs.